 So we formed the Predator Free NZ Trust, a private charitable organisation established to encourage, support and connect New Zealanders in their efforts to control and eradicate introduced predators including rats, possums, and mustelids so our native species’ populations can increase in our lifetime.

 While our foes are introduced predators, our friends are the individuals and community groups who are working to make New Zealand predator free.
-The Trust’s job is to connect with these community groups, families and individuals and to give them support, advice, and encouragement in their predator free activities.
+The Trust’s job is to connect with these community groups, families and individuals and to give them support, advice, and encouragement to help restore our unique native species.

 What sort of groups do we support?